Diffuse hair loss

 What can I do about diffuse hair loss?

 Fortunately, diffuse thinning is not a permanent condition and can be easily treated with medication.
 Minoxidil, finasteride and other DHT blockers in shampoo form are the three most popular options.
-This approach is considered the gold standard for the treatment of many hair disorders.
+This approach is considered the gold standard for treating many hair conditions.
 It is best to have a full hair treatment as soon as possible.
 The sooner you act on these signs, the more likely you are to keep a fuller head of hair.

 We recommend our Hair Growth Serum Test Winner 2021 to start with a natural remedy for the time being.